poloclub/jpeg-defense/README.md

 ```

 - *defend* - Defends the specified attacked images with the specified defense and its parameters (see `shield/opts.py`).
+The defense uses the attack parameters only to determine which images are loaded for preprocessing,
+as these parameters are not used by the preprocessing itself.

 ```bash
 python main.py with \